 Oh, the times they are a-changing.
-Recently I was reviewing some code done by a coworker and saw they had .1 seconds for a timeout on one of their checks.
-I suggested a 1 second timeout, and in reply was told that I was bikeshedding and ‘thinking I could intuit socket timeouts’.
-“No!
-I’ve seen this behaviour before!”
-But to satisfy our (my) curiosity I ran a test that delivered an unrealistically extreme workload, saturating the CPUs, while still trying to get a socket timeout.
+I was reviewing some code done by a coworker and saw they had .1 seconds for a timeout on one of their checks.
+I suggested a 1 second timeout, and to satisfy my curiosity ran a test that delivered an unrealistically extreme workload, saturating the CPUs, while still trying to get a socket timeout.
 And wouldn’t you know it, the timeout of .1 seconds was never reached.

 So while eating humble pie, I tried thinking of the last time I had seen this particular behaviour where .1 seconds would be inadequate.
 And my mind went way, way back, to when I was a teenager, running a Pentium 3 desktop machine (I don’t recall how much RAM, but fairly sure not even a gig).
 At that time, 1 second was the limit of an adequate response, and the software in question was a good deal uglier and untuned.
 While over the years I’ve stuck to 1 second because it wasn’t necessarily wrong, performance has gotten so much better that frankly any response longer than a tenth of a second on modern equipment would be an indication of something being seriously off.